Mark Johnson (Ohio politician)

-Mark Johnson is an American politician who is currently the Ohio state representative in Ohio's 92nd district.
-He won the seat after incumbent Republican Bill Reineke became term–limited after completing his fourth term in 2020.
+Mark Johnson is an American politician who is an Ohio state representative in Ohio's 92nd district.
+He won the seat after incumbent Republican Gary Scherer became term–limited after completing his fourth term in 2020.
 He defeated Democrat Beth Workman in 2020, winning 67.0% to 33.0%.
 He was to face Republican Caleb Johnson in a primary election, but Caleb Johnson dropped out of the race prior to the scheduled primary election.